France's Valeo to acquire German clutch maker FTE Automotive

-French car parts supplier Valeo (VLOF.PA) said on Thursday it would buy German clutch manufacturer FTE Automotive for 819.3 million euros ($914 mln).
+June 2 French car parts supplier Valeo said on Thursday it would buy German clutch manufacturer FTE Automotive for 819.3 million euros ($914 mln).

 Valeo, in a statement, said it had signed an agreement to buy 100 percent of FTE from Bain Capital Private Equity, which bought the German company in 2013 for 400 million euros.